Call the PBTRC Helpline: (808) 956-2897

 Together, PBTRC and AILH’s TeleConnect Program will reach our common goal of bridging the divide between service provider, patient, and support system.

-PBTRC collaborated with Aloha Independent Living Hawaiʻi to create a series of training modules for people with disabilities and for American Sign Language (ASL) users.
+PBTRC collaborated with Aloha Independent Living Hawaiʻi to create a series of training modules for people with disabilities.
+Below are videos with American Sign Language (ASL) and Audio Description (AD).
 We hope you find the tech assistance you need in these videos to help you through your telehealth journey.

 The Pacific Basin Telehealth Resource Center (PBTRC) is an affiliation of the 14 Telehealth Resource Centers funded individually through cooperative agreements from the Health Resources & Services Administration, Office for the Advancement of Telehealth.
 This website was made possible by grant GA5RH37468 and 1 U1UTH42529‐01‐00 from the Office for the Advancement of Telehealth/Health Resources and Services Administration/HRSA.